DLee211/ShiftLoggerWebAPI/README.md

 # ShiftWebApi

 ShiftWebApi is a backend application designed to manage shifts data for workers.
-It provides a set of API endpoints for creating, retrieving, updating, and deleting shifts.
+It provides a set of API endpoints for creating, retrieving, updating, and deleting shifts/workers.

 ## Technologies Used